mong2/msan622/project-sketch/README.md

 **Historical data**

--chasing K
+- chasing K
--chasing homeruns
+- chasing homeruns
--most champions
+- most champions

 [here will use more time series]